acode/cli/README.md

-We definitely recommend using the [browser-based version of f](https://github.com/poly/f) to make microservice calls as specified above, but you can also make HTTPS requests directly to the stdlib gateway.
+We definitely recommend using the [browser-based version of f](https://github.com/poly/f) to make microservice calls as specified above, but you can also make HTTPS requests directly to the StdLib gateway.
 HTTP query parameters are mapped automatically to keyword arguments:

 ```